 Now he was on the move, replacing his glove and heading for the window, which must have been how he’d gotten in—past the heavy-duty locks and a state-of-the-art electronic security system.
 But then she recalled that this was almost certainly an inside job.
 He eased through the window and leaped several feet to the ground, never once losing his balance, despite his burden.

-The damp chill of the October night swallowed them up as he sprinted across the grounds of the Avalon Collective, a sixties-style commune in upstate New York, heading for the tree line.
+The damp chill of the October night swallowed them up as he sprinted across the grounds of the Avalon Collective, a hippie-style commune in upstate New York, heading for the tree line.
 He was as swift and graceful as a big cat, but Elizabeth still jounced painfully, her breath coming in harsh little grunts.

 He charged into the cover of the woods, dodging and ducking unseen obstacles like some feral beast of the night.
 Thin tree branches snagged her skirt and scratched her lower legs.
 Draped over him as she was, Elizabeth could clearly feel his deep, controlled breaths, his steady, powerful heartbeat.
 The guy wasn’t even winded!